rrauch/ark/README.md

 ## 🚧 Current Status: Prototype Only

-### It's Alive!
+### Not Slowing Down!

-v0.0.1 is out:
+v0.0.2 is out:

-> The very first public code for Ark is out - **v0.0.1**!
+> The next release of Ark is out - **v0.0.2**!
 >
-> This *Proof-of-Concept* comes with a CLI tool that lets you create an Ark from scratch and experiment with key rotation.
-Not much more in there yet from a user's point of view, but it demonstrates the core concept with its key structure and management.
+> It’s still early days, but the foundation is getting stronger and the pieces are falling into place.
+There’s been a
+> lot of progress under the hood in just a week - the cryptographic components are improving and things are getting more
+> flexible.
 >
+> A couple of new user-facing things to play with:
+> * **Ark Details**:  The *CLI* now lets you see detailed information about an Ark using any of its authorized keys -
+    `Helm Key`, `Data Key`, `Worker Key` - or the `Ark Seed`
+> * **Vault Creation**: You can now create vaults directly from the *CLI*.
+This includes setting which bridge is
+    authorized and what type of object the vault will handle: *filesystem (POSIX/Windows)*, *email (IMAP/Gmail)*, or *object storage (S3)*.
-> Seriously, though: **experimental only!**
+>
+> Overall development is progressing really well!
+Soon, work will start on the `Ark Engine`.
+Once a basic version is
+> out, `Ark`s premise will start to become much clearer and more self-evident.

 **Warning: This is a Proof-of-Concept and is NOT ready for storing any data.**
 This code is unstable and represents an early exploration of the concepts.